When time stood still

 Sometimes the challenge was easy to bypass.
 Some games chose from a small set of multiple choice questions which obviously could be defeated with trial-and-error.
 Others would store their secret words in plaintext in the binary, which a simple utility would reveal.
 Yet others would always ask the same question if you held down a key as soon as the game loaded, presumably because they incremented a counter that determined the question while waiting for the first keypress.

 I’m proud that to have found an easy but less trivial workaround in my early teens.
-I noticed C tutorials often contained an example such as srand(time(0)), which seeded a pseudo-random number generator using the system clock.
+I noticed C tutorials often contained the call srand(time(0)), which seeds a pseudo-random number generator using the system clock.

 I suspected that game developers might have adopted this practice, so I wrote a Terminate-and-Stay-Resident (TSR) program that intercepted the timer interrupt (INT 8h) and set the time to midnight.
 In other words, it would always be midnight for the computer.